chelsealiz/panelBox/README.md

 To change the default features, add any of the following within the HTML tag with the previous two.

     Height: data-height
     Direction of panel(which side it came from): data-direction
     Width: data-width
     Background color: data-bg
     Text color: data-color

 Also make sure to add the following CSS to your CSS file:

     .panel-show {display: block;}
     .panel-hide {display: none;}

+Adding the Overlay
+    1) Add the following code either at the very top or very bottom of your HTML file

+        <div id="overlay"></div>

+    2) Add the following CSS to your CSS file

+        #overlay{
+        left:0;
+        top:0;
+        height:100%;
+        width:100%;
+        background:#000;
+        opacity:0.7;
+        z-index:99;
+        position:fixed;
+        display:none;
+        }

+    3) NOTE: Background and opacity can be changed, make sure the Z-Index of your panel is higher than your overlay (you should change this as well)

 License
 =======